 When we do email marketing for clients, we follow this process:

-1. Determine a business goal.
+- Determine a business goal.
 What you want your email marketing to achieve?
-Try to pick a goal that makes sense with the season.
-Most of our clients have goals like “increase AC tune-ups this summer” or “get more heat pump installs this winter”.
+Pick a clear goal that will be easy to measure.
+For example, most of our HVAC clients have goals like “increase AC tune-ups” or “get more heat pump installs”.

 Let’s take our example goal “increase AC tune-ups this summer”.
 The benefit of an AC tune-up is a healthy AC unit.
 You might write content to educate people on ways you can accidentally kill your AC or how regular maintenance prevents costly repairs.
 Once you explain the topic, you can create a call-to-action (CTA) to schedule a tune-up.

-It also helps to run A/B tests on your content (keeping an eye on click-through rates) to gauge what kind of information your audience finds most valuable.
+Note: If you are already following these steps and you're still struggling with your CTR, it may help to run A/B tests on your content to gauge what kind of information your audience finds most valuable.

 Step #2: Write subject lines using 3 key psychological principles

 Your email open rate depends heavily on your subject line, since that’s the first thing your audience sees.
 An eye-catching subject line can make the difference between your reader opening an email and skimming right passed it.